 Things to watch for:

-How To Check For HIAB Fault Error Codes
+How Can You Check For HIAB Error Codes?

 Your best course of action is to call Truck Loaders on 0330 999 0003 or any official HIAB partner to report the fault.
 Our team may try to walk you through fixing the root cause but most likely they will arrange an engineer to call out and inspect the problem.

 It’s a very good idea to take a photo of the control panel with your mobile so that you can send it to us if we need it.
 We also need the machine’s serial number.

 There are many codes for different machines.
 Play safe and call us first before trying to get information on the Internet.

 Want To Learn More About HIAB Error Codes?
 Get The Book!